CAMS IPO ANALYSIS BY FINCAREPLAN

 · Strong fundamentals in cash flow and business management.

-· Strong ROE and ROCE have significantly seen.
+· Strong ROE and ROCE have been significantly seen.

-· Apart from Mutual fund, the business other operational sectors like insurance and NBFC’s have started falling.
+· Apart from Mutual funds, the business of other operational sectors like insurance and NBFCs has started falling.

-· The revenue is from paper based Mutual Fund AMC’s.
+· The revenue is from paper based Mutual funds AMC’s.
 In recent days, many AMC’s are focusing on digital transformation.
 This might affect revenue growth.

 · High P/E of 35.44.